MohitGoel92/Microsoft-Excel/README.md

 In my experiences, this tool may be potentially confusing to use at first so for further information please use the below resource:

 https://support.microsoft.com/en-us/office/use-goal-seek-to-find-the-result-you-want-by-adjusting-an-input-value-320cb99e-f4a4-417f-b1c3-4f369d6e66c7

+### The Solver Tool

+*Solver* is a Microsoft Excel add-in program we can use for what-if analysis.
+We use *Solver* to find an optimal (maximum or minimum) value for a formula in one cell — called the objective cell — subject to constraints, or limits, on the values of other formula cells on a worksheet.
+Solver works with a group of cells, called decision variables or simply variable cells that are used in computing the formulas in the objective and constraint cells.
+Solver adjusts the values in the decision variable cells to satisfy the limits on constraint cells and produce the result you want for the objective cell.

+Put simply, we can use *Solver* to determine the maximum or minimum value of one cell by changing other cells.
+For example, you can change the amount of our projected advertising budget and see the effect on our projected profit amount.

+The *Solver* tool however is not a standard tool.
+We are therefore required to manually activate it ourself.
+To do this we navigate to *File* -> *Options* -> *Add-ins* -> Hit *Go...* next to *Manage: Excel Add-ins* -> Tick the box *Solver Add-in*.
+This new add-in called *Solver* will appear in the *Analyze* section of the *Data* tab.